'Asussy'

 Usage

-- Currently my daily driver as my main PC's motherboard is toast.
-It does fine with web browsing, video playback, and games that don't need a desktop GPU.
+- Currently my partner's main laptop/computer.
+It does well with web browsing, video playback, and games that don't need a desktop GPU.

-- I make use of it's portability; can easily attach it to a TV and use it's DVD drive, or use it to show Linux to people who are considering switching.
+- We make use of it's portability; can easily attach it to a TV and use it's DVD drive, or plug it into a monitor for a better screen and more ergonomic setup.

 Troubleshooting